The Right to Cool Off in 2016 (Cooling Off Laws in Victoria)

 Exercising the right

-You must communicate your intention to cool off by delivering a written notice to the agent or the vendor at the address noted on the contract.
-Your notice ending the contract must be signed and delivered to the agent/vendor or left at their address for service under the contract (It is unclear whether email or fax is sufficient; to avoid doubt personal delivery is recommended).
+You must communicate your intention to cool off by giving the signed written notice to the vendor’s conveyancer or lawyer or leaving it at their address for service shown on the contract.
+It is unclear whether email or fax is sufficient; to avoid doubt personal delivery is recommended.
 At what time does the cooling off period expire?
 There is no guidance in case law or legislation as to the deadline on the day of expiry.
 General practice suggests that the appropriate time is 5pm.
 Although some practitioners posit a deadline of midnight.

 There may come a time when there is uncertainty as to whether the right to cool off still applies.
 This may occur in instances where: